joncol/rfcs/text/1598-generic_associated_types.md

 a separate feature, it will be taught as an advanced use case for associated types.

-Patterns like "family traits" should also be taught in some way, possible in the book or possibly just through supplemental forms of documentation like blog posts.
+Patterns like "family traits" should also be taught in some way, possibly in the book or possibly just through supplemental forms of documentation like blog posts.